simdutf/simdutf/README.md

   OVERLONG,     // The decoded character must be above U+7F for two-byte characters, U+7FF for three-byte characters,
                 // and U+FFFF for four-byte characters.
   TOO_LARGE,    // The decoded character must be less than or equal to U+10FFFF,less than or equal than U+7F for ASCII OR less than equal than U+FF for Latin1
-  SURROGATE,    // The decoded character must be not be in U+D800...DFFF (UTF-8 or UTF-32) OR
+  SURROGATE,    // The decoded character must not be in U+D800...DFFF (UTF-8 or UTF-32) OR
                 // a high surrogate must be followed by a low surrogate and a low surrogate must be preceded by a high surrogate (UTF-16) OR
                 // there must be no surrogate at all (Latin1) OTHER         // Not related to validation/transcoding.